DavidEGx/ctrlp-smarttabs/README.md

     let g:ctrlp_smarttabs_modify_tabline = 1
     " highlight or not tab titles while searching

+    let g:ctrlp_smarttabs_reverse = 1
+    " reverse the order in which the list is displayed

 Basic Usage
 ===========
 You can see the list of opened tabs using :CtrlPSmartTabs, there you can select any opened tab and press enter to jump the opened tab.